nasa/progpy/sphinx-config/prog_models_guide.rst

         # Calculate inputs
         return m.InputContainer({'input1': ...})

-See example below for details on how to provide future loading information in ProgPy.
+See the future loading section in the example below for details on how to provide future loading information in ProgPy.

-* :download:`01.
-Simulation <../../progpy/examples/01_Simulation.ipynb>`
+* :download:`01 Simulation <../../progpy/examples/01_Simulation.ipynb>`

 General Notes
 ^^^^^^^^^^^^^^^^